Earth Notes: Saving Electricity and Gas (2018)Updated 2023-09-22.

 Off-grid 83.0kWh captured by primary (MPPT) solar controller.

 See gas kWh vs heating degree days (HDD) regression for 2018 as

-2018/02: this is the coldest February here at 16WW while I've been monitoring.
+2018-02: this is the coldest February here at 16WW while I have been monitoring.
 But we're nowhere near our highest gas use, thanks to insulation and to Radbot/OpenTRV!

 Notice how the 'excess' generation in June alone (a little under 500kWh) is about the same as the electricity deficit Oct to Feb inclusive...
 A mere 10t of containerised lithium battery could cover it.
 (Self-discharge of <3%/M helps.)

 2018-07-26: DUKES Chapter 5 table 5D "Estimated carbon dioxide emissions from electricity supplied 2015 to 2017" shows tCO2/GWh (equivalently gCO2/kWh) of 335, 265, and 225.
 Those are different to those produced for the Greenhouse Gas Inventory (GHGI).
 Those numbers may not include transmission and distribution losses.
 It may be time to revisit the weightings applied to electricity and gas for computing 16WW overall energy footprint.